Curie Metropolitan High School: International Baccalaureate

 Curie offers a rigorous International Baccalaureate (IB) Diploma Programme to help academically qualified students gain a valuable competitive edge for admission to college.
 Offered in grades 11 and 12, this comprehensive, two-year college preparatory curriculum helps students develop the critical thinking skills and knowledge needed to excel academically after graduation.
 At the end of grades 11 and 12, students sit for world-wide IB examinations.
 Based on their exam and other assessment scores, students may be awarded university credit for their IB course work at Curie.
 Each university has its own policy regarding credit awarded for IB scores.
 Students also take several AP courses during their four years at Curie.

+Demographics

+In the 2022-2023 school year, there were 3,178 students enrolled at the school.
+In the same year, 87% of students identified as Hispanic or Latino, 10% were black or African-American, 2% were Asian, and 1% were non-Hispanic white.
+85% of students are eligible for free or reduced price lunches.
+The school has a student to teacher ratio of 16.4.

 Athletics

 Curie competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).

 Curie High School is a school with a wide variety of sports.
 With twelve varsity sports, Curie students have a wide selection to choose from.
 The most notable sport recently is the varsity water polo team, which has won eight consecutive Chicago Public League titles in recent years.
 In 2015, the basketball team won its first class 4A Illinois State Championship.

 Curie recently won back-to-back CPS Championships in football and played in back-to-back Prep Bowls (City Champ vs. Catholic League champ).